 Caring for your Hydrangeas

 Gardening does not stop when the roots hit the soil.
-It is not simply planting but a whole slew of responsibilities to ensure the seeds you planted develop into something healthy and beautiful.
+It is not simply planting but a whole slew of responsibilities to ensure your planted seeds develop into something healthy and beautiful.
 The thrill of gardening is that the amount of effort and attention put into the care of a plant will directly equal the amount of joy and happiness the caretaker receives when the plant is in gorgeous bloom.
 Most people have preconceived notions that shrubbery is bland.
 The first image to come to mind is a bare bush that is knee to chest high and requires more work than it’s worth.
 The hydrangea shrub alters all perceptions of shrubbery, flaunting magnificent flower heads and a vast assortment of colors.
 They are one of the more elegant members of the shrub world and are relatively easy to maintain.
 Like perennial plants, these types of shrubs have blooms for decades.

 There are numerous variations of hydrangeas, along with seemingly limitless color combinations, so choosing the suitable shrub for your garden will be challenging.
 Hydrangeas are split into groups based on where the flowers bloom.
 Hydrangeas that bloom on new growth forms cultivate their shoots on newly developed parts of the plant and consistently flower each year with little to no special maintenance.
 Nine Bark hydrangeas are smooth hydrangeas that can stand cold winters more easily.
 Pee Gee hydrangeas are the most common cultivators of the Panicle hydrangeas.
 They both bloom beautifully on newer wood each spring.
 The second category of hydrangeas can only flower leaves on the older wood parts of the plant that grew in last year’s season.
 Oak Leaf Hydrangeas are native to the southern United States and have various nicknames for their snowball-like flowers.
 These hydrangeas will not sprout flowers in the first year and might still underachieve in the second and third years.
 However, after a couple of seasons, they will soon support glorious flowers.